blehh2556/ajufohoc/README.md

 1. Type in this code to install pelican and markdown in command prompt:<br> ` python -m pip install "pelican[markdown]"`

+2. Type the command ` pelican-quickstart`

+3. Press Enter.

-2. Run the command ` pelican-quickstart` and follow the prompts on the screen.
+4. Follow the prompts on the screen.
 Press the Enter key to pick the default selections.

-    Pelican has now created  several folders including one called **content**
+    At the end of this process, Pelican has now created  several folders including one called **content**

-3. Move your **Resume.md** file into the new **content** folder in file Explorer.
+3. Move your **Resume.md** file into the new **content** folder in your file Explorer.

 ## Section 5: Publishing your Webpage

-Now that Pelican is set up we can publish our webpage
+Now that Pelican is set up we can publish our webpage.

-1. Type `pelican content` and press enter.
+1. Type `pelican content`

+2. Press enter.

     If you have set up correctly you should see a message that starts with `Done: Processed 1 article`

-2. Type the command `pip install ghp-import` and press enter.
+3. Type the command `pip install ghp-import` and press enter.

-3. Type this command `python -m ghp_import output -b gh-pages` and press enter.
+4. Type this command `python -m ghp_import output -b gh-pages` and press enter.

-4. Type this command `git push origin gh-pages` and press enter.
+5. Type this command `git push origin gh-pages` and press enter.

-5. **ctrl + Click** on the link generated in the command prompt output to view your repository.
+6. **ctrl + Click** on the link generated in the command prompt output to view your repository.

-6. Click the hyperlink on the right hand side called **"github-pages** under deployment.
+7. Click the hyperlink on the right hand side called **"github-pages** under deployment.

-7. Click on the first link and it will take you to your live resume webpage !
+8. Click on the first link and it will take you to your live resume webpage !

 ## Conclusion